asinghamgoodwin/MonitoringTheFuture/Community_attachment.md

 </details>

+## Step 3: Build regression models

+Note: First I need to check assumptions\! (but I’m skipping that step for now) Also, those assumptions might change as I add in new variables, or analyze different sets of years, so this isn’t just a one-and-done process.
+One thing I immediately notice is that in the original paper, marijuana, cigarettes, and alcohol use were all coded as continuous and used as the outcomes for linear regression, even though some are heavily right-skewed.
+“Other illicit drugs” is a binary outcome for logistic regression.

 # Random questions and notes for later:

+**About the findings/context:**

-  - Is religiosity driving the whole community attachment indicator?
+1. Is religiosity driving the whole community attachment indicator?

+**About the data & R:**

-  - Somewhere, data from before 1990 is formatted differently (names of columns), so I need to incorporate that into my code.
+1. Somewhere, data from before 1990 is formatted differently (the names of the columns), so I need to incorporate that into my code if I want to recreate the analysis from the original years, rather than just update it for recent years
-  - Should I remove anyone who has missing data for any question?
-That seems like a lot\!
-  - Do I need to code things as dummy variables, or does R have a way to do regression without?
-      - Related: should everything be factors?
+2. Do I need to code things as dummy variables, or does R have a way to do regression without? –\> Related: should everything be factors?
-  - When averaging things (like for social trust score) is it ok if you’re missing one of the 3 things to average?
+3. When averaging things (like for social trust score) is it ok if you’re missing one of the 3 things to average?